SLSTP-2018/shab/README.md

 # shab

-SLSTP 2018 High Altitude Balloon Project
+This repo contains all the hardware specifications, software, manuals, etc. for the SLSTP 2018 High Altitude Balloon group project.

 ## Directory Structure